a11ywatch/node-iframe/README.md

 [![j-mendez](https://circleci.com/gh/j-mendez/node-iframe.svg?style=svg)](https://circleci.com/gh/j-mendez/node-iframe)

-create iframes to bypass security issues on your server with node.js can also be used on the client
+create iframes to bypass security issues on your server with node.js can also be used in a browser

 ## Installation